My water

 Drinking water quality

 Our priority is providing you with safe, reliable, high-quality drinking water.
 We conduct comprehensive water monitoring through regular sampling and testing to achieve this.
-The quality of our water is so safe, we encourage everyone to Choose Tap.

-Our interactive online map provides information about the quality of drinking water being supplied to your area.
+Our interactive online map provides information about the quality of drinking water supplied to your area.
 Simply search by address.

 Water infrastructure solutions